-While it does mitigate the unlikely event of the data storage array being compromised in our HIPAA business associate’s data center, this only protects against access to the raw disks and it comes with some tangible down sides.
+While it does mitigate the unlikely event of the data storage array being compromised in our HIPAA business associate’s data center, this only protects against access to the raw disks while they are in use or after they are disposed of.

 Compared to inappropriate raw hardware access, it is very much more likely that any attack would come via customer mistake or by a live server being compromised in some way.
 E.g. a customer uploads inappropriate files to his/her web site, a server is compromised due to a vulnerability, etc. In each of these cases, the server is already on and any program or process on that server has full access to the unencrypted data … even where the disk is encrypted.
 So, “encrypted disks” providing “at-rest encryption” do not protect in any way against attacks over the network against live servers or against customer actions.

 That said, at-rest encryption via encryption of individual files, messages, database entries, etc. does solve the problem … as any access to the raw drives OR the live server still yields only these encrypted data items.
 Hence, LuxSci focuses on strong per-item encryption rather than relying solely on hard drive encryption, which offers weak protection, by itself, in this context.